HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

    ```shell
    kubectl create secret generic lse-license --from-literal=license=https://lic.heartex.ai/db/<CUSTOMER_LICENSE_ID>
    ```

+### Add the Helm chart repository to your Kubernetes cluster
+Add the Helm chart repository to your Kubernetes cluster.

-3. Add helm chart repository.
-From the command line, replace `<USERNAME>` and `<PASSWORD>` with the credentials provided by your account manager:
+1. From the command line, replace `<USERNAME>` and `<PASSWORD>` with the credentials provided by your account manager:
    ```shell
    helm repo add heartex https://charts.heartex.com/ --username <USERNAME> --password <PASSWORD>
    helm repo update heartex
    ```
-   Check for available versions:
+2. If you want, check for available versions:
    ```shell
    helm search repo heartex/label-studio-enterprise
    ```

-## Configure the Helm chart for Label Studio Enterprise
+### Configure the Helm chart for Label Studio Enterprise

 Install Label Studio Enterprise and set up a PostgreSQL or Redis database to store relevant Label Studio Enterprise configurations and annotations using the Helm chart.
 You must configure specific values for your deployment in a YAML file that you specify when installing using Helm.